CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 ## Migrating ViewModelBase

-The following steps focus on migrating your existing components which take advantage of the `ViewModelBase` of the MVVM Light Toolkit.
+The following steps focus on migrating your existing components which take advantage of the `ViewModelBase` of the MvvmLight Toolkit.

 The Windows Community Toolkit MVVM framework provides an [`ObservableRecipient`](ObservableRecipient) type that provides similar functionality.